 Removal of ovaries through oophorectomy or during hysterectomy (removal of the uterus).

 When a woman experiences continuous daily stress, and strenuous work overload the body organs and systems.
 Chronic emotional stress is a leading cause.

 Early Menopause due to genetic disorders is observed in 10-20% of cases.
 The commonest abnormality is Turner’s syndrome (45X0).

 5. Autoimmune Diseases

-It is reported in 30-60% of cases of women with Autoimmune health conditions such as Rheumatoid Arthritis, HIV, and Hashimoto’s Disease.
+Early Menopause is reported in 30-60% of women with autoimmune diseases such as Rheumatoid Arthritis, HIV, and Hashimoto’s Disease.

-Women with autoimmune diseases are at an increased risk for hormonal insufficiency and metabolic disorders.
+Women with autoimmune diseases are at an increased risk for hormonal imbalances and metabolic disorders.
 This can trigger menopause earlier.

 Mumps is one of the most common infection associated with Premature Menopause.